sseller2/bn/stevenQuestions.md

+###6.)###
->6) I've been editing the Ult-Home-Top-Callout Block and I notice that the CSS formatting and "color
+>I've been editing the Ult-Home-Top-Callout Block and I notice that the CSS formatting and "color
 >hover change" features are lost when the Java Script links in each <td> are deleted.
 How can I
 >manipulate these <td>s in order to set up my own link paths, while still keeping the Java Script
 >flare and CSS styling? (im sure it'll be in a JS file).

-You will want to use the inspector tool described above.
+You will want to again use the inspector tool described above.
 Inspect the elements with the JS in place and the inspector tool will give you all CSS rules being applied to the element, even if it is being set at runtime with a JS file.
 Apply the necessary CSS definitions to your new non-JS elements.

 Let's say that the inspector tool shows that my elements in question are standard links with a class of `navLink` contained within an HTML5 nav element:

     <nav>
         <a href="./my/File/Path/Relative/to/Root.html" class="navLink">Link</a>
     </nav>

 The links have some CSS style for normal and hovered states, but it is being set via JavaScript on DOM ready:

     $(function(){
     	$('nav .navLink')